geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 ## Jeffreys' Prior from the Fisher Information Matrix

-Now, putting it all together, our Fisher information matrix looks like this:
+Now, putting it all together, our Fisher information matrix is a block-diagonal matrix like this:

 $$\boldsymbol{I}(\boldsymbol{p},\sigma) =
 \frac{1}{\sigma^2}